addr2data/RESTfulAPIsPython/README.rst

 Session_01
 ----------
 - Description
-    + Working with 'simplejson' and json data
+    + Working with the *simplejson* module and json data in Python
-    + Working 'requests'
+    + Working with the *requests* module
+    + Review RESTful methods (GET, POST, PUT, PATCH, DELETE)

 - Dates
 	+ Live session:     **Tue, Nov 16, 11a ET** *(It will be recorded)*